-- Choose a stone that you like or that a special someone gave to you.
+Sometimes, you may just find a stone interesting.
 You may be attracted to a stone that sparkles in the sun or has beautiful colors when it is wet.
-The colors of wet stones can give an indication of what the stone will look like after it is polished.
+The colors of wet stones can indicate what color the stone will be after it is polished.

-Pick a stone that seems solid.
+Pick a stone that seems solid with no cracks.
 If a stone crumbles as you touch it, the stone may not hold up to our polishing process.
-We do have ways to stabilize stones, so don’t totally rule out a stone because it crumbles.
+Composites like cement, though, are fine!

 This is a geode!

 There was a cavity hiding inside this geode.

 One of the most fun parts of making jewelry from your own stone is seeing what it looks like after it's polished.
 The texture of the stone has a big impact on the final result.